 Travel with EcoVoyager

-Reaching Sarez requires serious expedition planning, from permit coordination with the Ministry of Emergencies to multi-day 4x4 transfers through the Bartang Valley.
-EcoVoyager arranges GBAO and Sarez permits, experienced local guides, donkey support for the two-day trek, and authentic Pamiri homestays along the route.
+Reaching Sarez requires serious expedition planning, from permit coordination with the Committee of Emergency Situations to multi-day 4x4 transfers through the Bartang Valley.
+EcoVoyager arranges GBAO and Sarez permits, experienced local guides, donkey support for the trek, and Pamiri homestays along the route.

 GBAO and Sarez permit coordination